Bohemian Style Decor and Ideas with Mosaic Art

 Frida Kahlo, the Mexican artist, has grown only more famous since her untimely death.
 Her striking appearance and unconventional life still inspire new generations in their decor.

-So, it’s not that unusual that she’s a fixture in mosaic art.
+So, it’s not that unusual that she’s a fixture in human figures mosaics.
 Her image is seen here on a mosaic tile tray, supporting all the needs for the type of festive occasions she painted.

 Frida can grace your home in a piece of mosaic art that captures her rebellious nature and charisma so well.
 She’d be a great host for any of your outdoor activities on the deck.